thebjorn/pydeps/README.rst

   --min-cluster-size INT                 the minimum number of nodes a dependency must have before being clustered (default=0)
   --max-cluster-size INT                 the maximum number of nodes a dependency can have before the cluster is collapsed to a single node (default=0)
-  --keep-target-cluster                  draw target module as a cluster
+  --keep-target-cluster                  draw target module as a cluster --rmprefix PREFIX                      remove PREFIX from the displayed name of the nodes (multiple prefixes can be provided)